Insects in mythology: Myths of origin

 The Kalahari Desert's San people tell of a bee that carried a mantis across a river.
 The exhausted bee left the mantis on a floating flower but planted a seed in the mantis's body before it died.
 The seed grew to become the first human.

 In Egyptian mythology, bees grew from the tears of the sun god Ra when they landed on the desert sand.
 There Egyptian gods that associate with insects like Selket Khepri and Neith The bowstring on Hindu love god Kamadeva's bow is made of honeybees.

 The Baganda people of Uganda hold the legend of Kintu, the first man on earth.
 Save for his cow, Kintu lived alone.
 One day he asked permission from Ggulu, who lived in heaven, to marry his daughter Nambi.
 Ggulu set Kintu on a trial of five tests to pass before he would agree.
 For his final test Kintu was told to pick Ggulu's own cow from a stretch of cattle.
-Nambi aided Kintu in the final test by transforming herself into a bee, whispering into his ear to choose the one whose horn she landed upon.
+Nambi aided Kintu in the final test by transforming herself into a bee, whispering into his ear to choose the one whose horn she landed on.

 In Greek Mythology, Aristaeus was the god of bee-keeping.
 After inadvertently causing the death of Eurydice, who stepped upon a snake while fleeing him, her nymph sisters punished him by killing every one of his bees.
 Witnessing the empty hives where his bees had dwelt, Aristaeus wept and consulted Proteus who then proceeded to advise Aristaeus to give honor in memory of Eurydice by sacrificing four bulls and four cows.
 Upon doing so, he let them rot and from their corpses rose bees to fill his empty hives.

 In the Homeric Hymn to Aphrodite, the goddess Aphrodite retells the legend of how Eos, the goddess of the dawn, requested Zeus to let her lover Tithonus live forever as an immortal.
 Zeus granted her request, but, because Eos forgot to ask him to also make Tithonus ageless, Tithonus never died, but he did grow old.
 Eventually, he became so tiny and shriveled that he turned into the first cicada.

-Among Aboriginal Australians, a tale tells how giant men found bee honeybags, and taught the Aboriginal peoples how to find them.
+Among Aboriginal Australians, a tale tells how giant men found bee honeycomb, and taught the Aboriginal peoples how to find it.